Matt-Mf/Mio-Sito/content/projects.md

 * I have experience with all the basic Linux/GNU tools and with these package managers: APT,DNF,YUM,PACMAN also building from source.
 * I have a limited knowledge of Apple OSX UNIX environment, IOS and Apple ecosystem.
 * I've played around on Busybox on some embedded devices.
-* On networking equipment I've particular experience with CISCO/CISCO-IOS, MIKROTIK/ROUTER-OS, PfSENSE, dd-wrt/Openwrt, Asuswrt/Merlin.
+* On networking equipment I've particular experience with CISCO-IOS, ROUTER-OS, PfSENSE, dd-wrt/Openwrt, Asuswrt/Merlin.

-* Now I'm building experience with BSD and studying Android architecture.
+* I'm building experience with BSD and studying Android architecture.

 SysAdmin/ Windows
 -----------
 * I have GUI and CMD/Powershell/WSL experience with all the major version of the Microsoft OS including LTSC/B.
-* I have experience with local administrative tools, advanced managements and licensing methods.
+* I have experience with local administrative tools and licensing methods.
 * Tinkering with Chocolatey package manager.

 * Building experience with Active Directory, Microsoft 365 orchestration, Operations Manager.